loh-tar/filu/readme.txt

   muparser

-The perl scripts needs the packages: perl-libwww perl-timedate
+The perl scripts needs the packages: perl-io-html perl-libwww perl-timedate

-One more package available in AUR: perl-date-simple
+Some more packages available in AUR: perl-cache-cache perl-date-simple perl-xml-libxml-simple

 To install TALib you could follow the Ubuntu instructions or use the package from AUR: